viperproject/gobra-book/src/02/inhale-exhale.md

 # Inhaling and exhaling

-Permissions can be added to the verification state by inhaling, and removed by exhaling.
+Permissions can be added to the verification state by inhaling and removed by exhaling.
 This can be useful for debugging but should not be needed for normal verification purposes.

 ## Removing permissions with `exhale`
 The statement `exhale ASSERTION`
-1. checks that all value constraints in `ASSERTION` hold, otherwise an error is reported.
+1. checks that all value constraints in `ASSERTION` hold; otherwise, an error is reported.
-2. checks that all permissions mentioned by `ASSERTION` are held, otherwise an error is reported.
+2. checks that all permissions mentioned by `ASSERTION` are held; otherwise, an error is reported.
 3. removes all permissions mentioned by `ASSERTION`

 Exhale is similar to `assert`, with the difference that `assert` does not remove any permissions: